tensorflow/community/governance/api-reviews.md

-Small changes which are mentioned in relnotes and have obvious fixes might be made (for example if adding a new argument to a long argument list and we believe there are no pass-by-position users we might allow the new argument to be added to the middle and not the end of the parameter list).
+Small changes which are mentioned in relnotes and have obvious fixes might be made (for example if adding a new argument to a long argument list and we believe there are few pass-by-position users we might allow the new argument to be added to the middle and not the end of the parameter list).

 Large backwards-incompatible changes to experimental APIs still require an